Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Acknowledgements

 \section{Acknowledgements}

 This work began during the second author’s visit to Stuttgart in 2024 and continued during the first author’s visit to Oxford in 2025.
 The authors are grateful for the hospitality and support they received.
+The authors thank Stephen Donkin for bringing the work developed in \cite{zbMATH02005565} to their attention.
+The first-named author thanks Kevin Schlegel for useful discussions about Lemma 5.3.6.
+The authors thank the referees for their helpful comments and suggestions.